Our Folsom league meets bi-weekly on Thursdays in the surrounding area, with a cap of 30 players.

 Regular season standings will be based on the total points for each player across all 6 weeks for a given season.

 Playoffs are split into "A" and "B" player pools.

-"A" qualifiers must attend at least 3 out of 6 league nights for their respective section to be eligible.
-The number of "A" spots available will be 50% of the total number of players who attended 50% of the league meetings.
-For example, if 31 different people attended 50% of the league meetings, there will be 15 "A" spots available.
+"A" qualifiers must complete 50% of the league nights for their respective section to be eligible.
+The number of "A" spots available will be dependent on the player cap and participation for each league section.
 Playoff seeding is determined by the total points accumulated throughout the 6 weeks (i.e., the regular season standings).

 "B" playoffs is open to everyone who attended at least one league meeting for the season and did not qualify for the "A" playoffs.
 The format of the "B" tournament is subject to change and not announced until we know how many "B" players we have in attendance.

 League sections should adhere to these playoff options, using https://matchplay.events software: